Mary Lily Walker: Early life and university

+Mary Lily Walker was born at 152 Perth Road, Dundee on 5 July 1863 to Mary Allen and Thomas Walker.
+Her father was a solicitor and died when she was young.
 Walker excelled academically from a young age, first being educated at Tayside House, before completing her schooling at the High School of Dundee between 1880 and 1881.
 During her time there, she won prizes in French, German, Perspective and Practical Geometry.

-After finishing her studies at the High School, she attended University College Dundee upon its inception in 1883.
+After finishing her studies at the High School, she attended University College Dundee upon its inception in 1883 following her mother's death.
 Walker continued to study there for 11 years, studying under professors such as D'Arcy Wentworth Thompson (with whom she developed a close friendship and corresponded continuously throughout her life), Alfred Ewing, John Steggall and Patrick Geddes.
 She continued to flourish, winning prizes at the university in Classics, Ancient History, Senior Latin, Literature, Botany, Embryology, Zoology, Physiology, Chemistry, and History.
 During her time there she also had two papers published on avian anatomy.

 Walker's interest in social reform was initiated upon joining the Dundee Social Union (DSU), a group formed in 1888 by a group of the university's professors to improve the quality of life of Dundee's poor, particularly housing and health.
 Initially she worked as a rent collector, engaging closely with the families who lived in properties owned by the group.
 In 1891, she was appointed Superintendent of Housing and Chief Manager of properties.
 During her time in this role, she started to work more elements of social work into her role, starting clubs for the working women, for example.